ehrpg/qstar/docs/character.md

 ## Secondary Stats

-Secondary stats are bound to change quite often.
+Secondary stats are bound to frequent changes.
 Every secondary stat has a maximum value modified by circumstances, perks, and permanently due to [experience](#experience).
 The current value of a secondary stat can **never** exceed the maximum value.
 All exceeding points are usually lost.

 <div class="col-layout-start"></div>